 Contrary to the common belief that ignorance fuels the acceptance of a matrix-like reality, it is curiosity that often propels this belief.
 People are attracted to the notion of discovering hidden truths and understanding the world in ways that differ from the majority’s perspective.
 The group forms, in a manner reminiscent of a cult, and establishes easily comprehensible guidelines, resembling the revolutionaries from another pop-cultural and frequently misunderstood film—Fight Club.
 The theme of ‘stepping out of the dark’ is central to Plato’s cave allegory, The Matrix, and various conspiracy theories.
 Such curiosity ignites a desire to investigate and question conventional narratives, leading some individuals to adopt alternative interpretations of reality.

 Interestingly, critical thinking and intelligence do not necessarily prevent one from falling into this rabbit hole.
 As described above, these attributes can sometimes drive narcissits deeper into exploring and accepting these alternate realities—the problem is a lack of reflection.
 The quest for understanding and the allure of uncovering hidden knowledge can be so compelling that even the most critical and intelligent minds are susceptible to these alternate explanations.
+Take the following speech performed by the actor James Caviezel (an actor I once admired for his role in The Thin Red Line) at the end of Sound of Freedom, a conspitorial movie about child trafficking:

 In addition, it’s important to recognize that the world is inherently unjust.
 Justice is a human concept, one that evolves over time as we make what we call progress.
 However, in the realm of nature, there is no concept of justice at least none I am aware of; nature operates outside of morality.
 Absolute justice remains elusive and if we seek an explanation for the world’s injustice, conspiracy theories provide a sense of comfort.